I think I found my spirit island.

 Yes, Caye Caulker, you can stop blushing — I’m talking about you.

 But before I get into going into all the great things to do in Caye Caulker, let’s quickly review a bit about getting there.

 After all, the world has changed quite a bit, and you can’t just hop on a plane without a thought anymore.

 Here are the requirements for visiting Belize as of May 2022.

 This post was updated May 23, 2022 and is up-to-date as of that day.
 However, policies may change in the future, so always check with the official Belize website.

 Here are the current requirements:

-– Travelers must present a negative PCR test (within 96 hours of arrival) or negative antigen test (within 48 hours of arrival).
-Tests are available for $50 USD upon arrival.
+- Unvaccinated travelers must show a negative PCR result from a test taken within 72 hours of arrival or a negative antigen result from a test taken within 48 hours of arrival.

-– Follow all requirements while in Belize, such as wearing a mask when in public and adhering to the curfew
+- Follow all Belize laws, such as masking in public and adhering to the curfew

 Best Time to Visit Belize